Skip to content

 2. Select the problem file (don’t double-click it)

-3. Click the arrow next to the Open button, select Open and Repair, then click Repair
+3. Click the arrow next to the Open button, pick Open and Repair, then click Repair

-If Repair fails, choose Extract Data instead.
+If Repair fails, click Extract Data instead.
 You’ll keep cell values and formulas but lose charts and conditional formatting.
+That’s usually a worthwhile trade when the alternative is losing the workbook entirely.

-Microsoft’s workbook repair guide confirms that this tool works on .xlsx, .xlsm, and .xls files.
-We ran it on a 12 MB workbook with 15 sheets on Excel 365, and it recovered everything in about 40 seconds.
-If your file corruption goes deeper, you may need to fix corrupted files using dedicated recovery tools.
+Microsoft’s corrupted workbook documentation confirms that Open and Repair works on 3 main Excel file formats: .xlsx, .xlsm, and .xls.
+Step-by-step instructions are on Microsoft’s workbook repair page.
+In our testing, running it on a 12 MB workbook with 15 sheets on Excel 365 recovered everything in about 40 seconds.
+If your file corruption goes deeper than Repair can reach, you may need to fix corrupted files using dedicated recovery utilities.

 #How to Disable Problematic Add-ins

-COM add-ins from third-party software are the top cause of Excel refusing to open files.
-PDF converters and CRM plugins are the usual suspects.
+COM add-ins from third-party software are the top cause we see for Excel refusing to open files.
+PDF printers, CRM connectors, and older security plug-ins are the usual suspects.

 1. Open Excel in Safe Mode (hold Ctrl and launch)